tfc/nixos-offline-installer/README.md

-# NixOS offline installer candidate
+# NixOS offline installer demo (untested since 21.05)

 ## How to build